As Pandemic Imperils Elections, Democrats Clash With Trump on Voting Changes

 “Our Democratic friends want the federal government to take over elections, but historically those have been handled at the state level — I think that makes the most sense,” Senator John Cornyn, Republican of Texas, told reporters.
 “Actually that’s the safest, in terms of interference from outsiders.
 It’s actually our dispersed system that makes it harder for an adversary to come in and meddle with our elections.
 So, I don’t see that as being a part of this coronavirus response.”

-Mr. Blunt said that local elections officials are best positioned to determine how to carry out their own elections and that federal interference would bog down decision-making.
-He said the federal government should provide the resources but leave the final say with local jurisdictions.
+Mr. Blunt said that local elections officials were best positioned to determine how to carry out their own elections and that federal interference would bog down decision-making.
+He said the federal government should provide the resources but leave the final say to local jurisdictions.

 “If the states want to do all these things, I have no problem with it,” Mr. Blunt said.
 “This is a responsibility that the states have always had, and I think they would do it much better than the federal government.
 The federal government cannot do everything.”